tomoyaX2/autocomplete-component/questions.md

-1. What is the difference between Component and PureComponent?
+# 1. What is the difference between Component and PureComponent?
 Give an example where it might break my app.

-# Answer

 Component and PureComponent were commonly used with the class-based React ( till 16th version ).
 The main difference are in provided lifecycle methods and rendering way.
 Component doesn't not have 'shouldComponentUpdate' and that means, it will be affected by each render.
 PureComponent allows us to use 'shouldComponentUpdate'.
 This lifecycle method return boolean value.
 If this method was used, rendering of a component will depend from a value, that will be returned.